-Contiguous Territory Rule Permits Reentry from Canada or Mexico
+Contiguous Territory Rule Permits Reentry from Canada or Mexico11 Feb 2013

 The following article discusses an important exception to the general requirement that nonimmigrant foreign nationals need to have valid visas, issued at the consulate abroad, in order to enter the United States.
 This exception is the automatic visa revalidation process, better known as the contiguous territory rule.
 The exception carved out by this rule applies to nonimmigrants (those in temporary status) seeking to reenter the U.S. after a brief trip to Mexico or Canada.
 The specific requirements are explained below.